Perfect Homemade Keto Waffles with Almond Flour

 Here are the simple ingredients you’ll need for delicious waffles:

-• Cream Cheese – use softened cream cheese to avoid creating any lumps.
+• Cream Cheese – Use softened cream cheese for a lump-free batter and extra creaminess.

-• Sweetener – you can use your favorite low-carb sweetener such as Erythritol, Swerve, Monk Fruit, or coconut sugar if paleo.
+• Low-Carb Sweetener – Choose your favorite keto-friendly sweetener like Erythritol, Swerve, or Monk Fruit.
+You can also use coconut sugar if you’re following a paleo version.

 These sugar-free waffles will become your favorite breakfast option once you see how easy they are to prepare.
 Here is everything you need to do: